PowerMops/powermops-site/src/routes/pmops/Classes-6.md

-styled\_TEScroller is a subclass of TEScroller, whose only variation is that the flag is set in the TextEdit record which makes it &lsquo;styled&rsquo;.
-This means that the text can have multiple fonts, styles, etc. When the font, etc. is changed, only the selected text is changed (or, if there\'s no selection, the change applies to whatever text is subsequently typed).
+styled\_TEScroller is a subclass of TEScroller, whose only variation is that the flag is set in the TextEdit record which makes it 'styled'.
+This means that the text can have multiple fonts, styles, etc. When the font, etc. is changed, only the selected text is changed (or, if there's no selection, the change applies to whatever text is subsequently typed).

   Superclass                    TEScroller